Website Navigation for Screen Readers

 Can group projects present?

-Is DREAMS only a poster session?
+Is REAL only a poster session?
 NO!

 • traditional research posters